YowSiaoKang/tp/docs/UserGuide.md

 ### Remove assignments : `removeassign`

-Removes an assignment from the assignment list.
+Oh, no the assignment has been cancelled :open_mouth:.
+Use this to remove an assignment from the assignment list.

 Format: `removeassign INDEX`